nasanov/zelp/README.md

 ### Backend
 The application was built using Javascript with a PostgreSQL database. back end was created using Express.
 It primarily functions as a REST API to provide JSON objects to React.

+### Frontend
+The front end is built using React/Redux and CSS.

-### Libraries
+### Technologies used
-- Zelp uses:
+Backend:
 - express
-- express-session
 - express-validator
 - sequelize
 - bcrypt
 - JSONWebToken
+- PostgreSQL
+- csurf
+- cors
+- cookie-parser

+Frontend:
-- ...
+- JavaScript

-### Frontend
-The front end is built using React/Redux and CSS.

-### Libraries:
-- React
+- HTML, CSS
-- Redux
+- React, Redux
-- google-maps-react
+- Google Maps API

 ## Primary Components